lunix33/PlexUpdater/README.md

 > Specify the build to be downloaded, by default it is: 'linux-ubuntu-x86_64'.
 >
-> To see all the build available see: https://run.plnkr.co/YImEbfnMpNxyqfzH/
+> To see all the build available see: [PLEX MS Distro/Build Reference]
 >
 > Note: The build and distro must match one of the groups (indicated by the curlies: `{}`).